MichaelSexton21/ArtLine/README.md

   * I recommend launching a CW station (Terminal or JupyterLab) and using the download_models.sh script I wrote to help
   * You may need to change the permission of the file to be able to run it using the command: chmod +755 download_models.sh
 * Create an Image folder within the Data folder and place what ever image you like
-* Run the project
-  * App Panel: specifiy your desired settings and press "Run with parameters" to begin
 * Add command line arguments to the run command
      * First specify the relative path to the image from the code folder
      * Next specify the size of the output you want (650 or 920)
      * Example: python -u Artline_App_Panel.py "../data/images/lion.jpg" 650
+* Click "Reproducible Run"

 ## Model Download Links